timsemple/cloudcase-candidate-app/README.md

 - To provide a welcoming or delightful user experience for the candidate in order to make a good first impression of the employer

 ## Form Fields
 At a minimum the form needs to collect personal details of the candidate.
-We must assume that the employer already has some details in their system already so the form will have a combination of fields and pre populated data -
+We must assume that the employer already has some details in their system so the form will have a combination of fields and pre-populated data -
 - Full Name, DOB, Address, etc
 - A hidden field containing a UID provided by the HCM software
 - Salary / Tax / Super fields